 This will also allow you to take one of Sheva’s free walking tours (though make sure to tip at the end!) rather than organising a private tour as well as giving you more time to visit museums that you don’t get a chance to see on a day trip.

 There are also some great places to visit in the evening in Mostar such as the Craft Beer Garden imaimože which has an excellent range of craft beers from their own brewery in Mostar as well as other breweries in Bosnia.
-You can also head to the Black Dog Pub which has live music in the evenings some days of the week.

 You also have the option of visiting Blagaj which is a small village near Mostar famous for its 600-year-old monastery.